Josh-su/ADsFusion/README.md

 # ADsFusion

-the principle of this application is to be able to manage two groups of users coming from two different AD (Active Directory)
+the principle of this application is to be able to manage two groups of users coming from two different AD in the same window